ajmarkow/espanso-schema-json/README.md

 ### TODO ↓

-- Add allOf conditions array items specifically for vars item subschema (including if then statements for specific parameters).
+- Add allOf conditions array items specifically for params item subschema (including if then statements for specific parameters).
-- Review Espanso docs for missed parameters.
-- Implement conditions on any remaining invalid form property combinations
+- Implement conditions on any remaining invalid form property combinations.
 - Ensure form patternproperties as params for variable is supported: <https://espanso.org/docs/matches/forms/#controls-with-the-verbose-syntax>

 ## Resources